First Listen: Haale

 I’m late to the Band of Horses bandwagon.
 I guess my inclination is to shy away from the darlings of the indie critics and hipsters.
 Well, I made a mistake for not checking these guys out earlier.
 Since the beginning of the year, Cease to Begin has been on regular rotation over here in the House of Ickmusic.
 Lead singer Ben Bridwell’s voice is the key for me – gentle and soothing.

-The album is top notch from start to finish, but it’s this track – the finale – that I could literally put on Repeat for a day straight and never tire of it.
+The album is top notch from start to finish, but it’s this track – the finale – that I could literally put on repeat for a day straight and never tire of it.

-Band of Horses – Windows Blues (mp3)
+Band of Horses – Window Blues

 Buy: Cease to Begin